-So, whether you have a dark hallway that requires an inventive lighting solution or if you are looking for a more stylish statement light to be a focal point of your space, we have you covered.
-Just keep on scrolling for our edit of stylish hallway lighting ideas...
+So, whether you have dark entrance hall that require an inventive lighting solution or you're searching for a more stylish statement light fixture to be a focal point of your space, we've got you covered with our brightest hallway ideas.

 Let your hallway lighting do the talking with a simple design that catches the eye.
 A clear shade that shows off the bulbs won't look obtrusive in a small or narrow hallway.
 The sharp lines and black detailing of this Large Browning Lantern Pendant from Neptune makes a statement addition to a modern or classic scheme.